-‘General Hospital’ Spoilers: Drew Saves Franco -Brotherly Bond Snaps Into Place – Sam And Jason Disgusted
+‘General Hospital’ Spoilers: Drew Saves Franco, Brotherly Bond Snaps Into Place And Sam And Jason Disgusted

 — SheKnows' Soaps (@soapoperafan) April 9, 2018

-Franco and Drew Bond – Sam and Jason Disgusted
+Franco And Drew Bond – Sam And Jason Disgusted

 Franco is the only brother Drew ever knew since he and Jason were separated at birth.
 Since both wound up back in Port Charles, Drew and Jason have been at odds because both of them love Sam.
 One big thing Sam and Jason have in common is their mutual hatred of Franco, and it’s justifiable.
 Even though Franco didn’t physically rape Sam, by letting her believe he did, she’s still a victim of the trauma.
 Drew never carried the hatred of Franco that Jason does.
 All he knows is what others told him.

 Awhile back, General Hospital spoilers showed that Carly Corinthos (Laura Wright) couldn’t wait to bad mouth Franco to Drew, back when he thought he was Jason.
-That led to some rough encounters between them but with the reveal that he’s Drew, not Jason, and that Franco was his protective foster brother, the dynamic has shifted.
+That led to some rough encounters between them, but with the reveal that he’s Drew, not Jason, and that Franco was his protective foster brother, the dynamic has shifted.
 Drew doesn’t hate Franco and, in fact, sees him as a sort-of friend.
 This will infuriate Sam and Jason and drive a deeper wedge between Drew and Sam that could end them.

 For fans of DreAm, there’s a rough road ahead.
 GH spoilers show that Sam comes back to town and decides she can’t be with either Jason or Drew.
 Also, read the scoop on why a Morgan recast might come at the end of this Nelle gaslighting scheme.
 Watch ABC weekdays for new episodes and check back here often for the latest General Hospital spoilers, news, and updates.